-A few weeks ago, as I was pulling out of the kiddy drop-off line, I had this intense urge to slam my foot on the gas and speed down the straight that led from my kid’s high school to our home.
+A few weeks ago, as I was pulling out of the kiddy drop-off line, I had this intense urge to slam my foot on the gas and speed down the strait that led from my kid’s high school to our home.
 As my heart raced, I lifted my foot from the gas and the words “Lime Rock” popped into my head.
 Giddy for a moment, my next adventure started to unfold.

 Last week as I was preparing for brunch with friends, I found myself in the local liquor store.